rileyrg/Emacs-Customisations/README.md

       ;; This is recommended since Dabbrev can be used globally (M-/).
       ;; See also `corfu-exclude-modes'.
       :init
-      (use-package orderless
-        :init
-        ;; Tune the global completion style settings to your liking!
-        ;; This affects the minibuffer and non-lsp completion at point.
-        (setq completion-styles '(orderless partial-completion basic)
-              completion-category-defaults nil
-              completion-category-overrides nil))

       (use-package lsp-mode
         :custom
         (lsp-completion-provider :none) ;; we use Corfu!